Last Updated: August 1, 2020

 - Legends: Originally scheduled for May 5–7, the next festival in the La Cienega Design Quarters will take place in 2021.

-- American Institute of Architects (AIA) Conference on Architecture: Originally scheduled for May 14–16 with no reschedule date at this time.
+- American Institute of Architects (AIA) Conference on Architecture: Originally scheduled for May 14–16, the 2020 event has now been canceled.

 - Object Permanence: The May event has been postponed, dates TBD.

-- Pasadena Showcase House of Design: Rescheduled from April 26–May 17 to June 7–28.
+- Pasadena Showcase House of Design: Rescheduled from April 26–May 17 to June 7–28, this event will now take place as a 3-D virtual tour, available on October 2, 2020.

-- Texas Design Week Houston: Originally was scheduled to begin on March 23, but will be postponed to May or June, date TBD.
+- Texas Design Week Houston: Originally was scheduled to begin on March 23, but will be postponed indefinitely.

 - Southeastern Designers Showhouse and Gardens: Rescheduled from April 16 – May 10 to May 7–31.